• De quoi le crumble est-il composé ?

 Jump to Recipe Print Recipe

 Basic, maybe; tasty, absolutely.
-Making this broccoli and pea soup is quite quick and easy.
+Making this vegan broccoli and pea soup is quite quick and easy.
 You put everything in a saucepan, and you blend it all to get something velvety.
-This soup is perfect for those evenings when you want to cook instantly and healthily.
+This soup is perfect as a side dish or for those evenings when you want to cook instantly and healthily.

 Two bowls of green soup garnished with white cream in a spiral, parsley and lemon zest and placed diagonally